 - We support two sizes for each icon: 16px and 32px.
 We add both sets of icons to each respective frame.

-- To make it easier to differentiate between the icon sizes, we name the Components.
-In the Layers Panel we use the slash convention to name each Component e.g. 16 / Team Library or 32 / Team Library.
+- To make it easier to differentiate between the icon sizes, we name the components.
+In the Layers panel we use the slash convention to name each Component For example, 16 / Team Library or 32 / Team Library.

 Figma UI / Left Sidebar / Assets Panel / 32

-Note: For this approach, you will need to have the Library enabled in the Assets Panel.
-Learn more about enabling default libraries in our Enable and Disable Libraries article.
+Note: For this approach, you will need to have the library enabled in the Assets panel.
+Learn more about enabling default libraries.